List of Wednesday characters: Morticia Addams

 Morticia Addams, née Frump (portrayed by Catherine Zeta-Jones) is the mother of Wednesday and Pugsley and the wife of Gomez.
-Morticia is also a psychic, albeit a "dove".
-She and Gomez are the ones who take Wednesday to Nevermore Academy after Wednesday was expelled for unleashing piranhas on the water polo team that trapped Pugsley in a locker.
-It was also revealed that Morticia was an old roommate of Larissa Weems.
-Morticia does caution Wednesday not to sneak out of Nevermore Academy as she had already contacted every one of their relatives to notify her the moment Wednesday "darkens their doorstep".
-After Gomez was arrested during the parents' day event, Morticia helped Wednesday clear his name.
+Morticia is also a psychic, albeit a "dove" whose visions are comparatively benign.
+She and Gomez are the ones who take Wednesday to Nevermore Academy after Wednesday was expelled from Nancy Reagan High School for unleashing piranhas on the water polo team after they trapped Pugsley in a locker.

+It was also revealed that Morticia was the roommate of Larissa Weems when she attended Nevermore.
+Morticia does caution Wednesday not to sneak out of Nevermore Academy, as she had already contacted every one of their relatives to notify her the moment Wednesday "darkens their doorstep."
+After Gomez was arrested during the Parents' Day event, Morticia helped Wednesday clear his name.

-In season two, Morticia and Gomez enroll Pugsley into Nevermore Academy when his electrokinesis was perfected.
-Both of them linger around when Barry Dort is in need of donors as they make their home away from home in Marilyn Thornhill's old residence.
-Morticia is briefly brainwashed by Bianca into having her estranged mother Hester Frump visit Nevermore Academy to provide a donation.
-She ends up having her family relationship with Wednesday strained due to her dependence on the book to help with the psychic abilities.
-Morticia is also shown to have a history with Françoise Galpin when she turns up alive and learned how Wednesday freed her from Willow Hill.
-As part of a deal, Morticia wants Françoise to remove Tyler from Nevermore.
+In season two, Morticia and Gomez enroll Pugsley at Nevermore Academy when his Spark powers manifested.
+Both of them linger when Barry Dort, in need of donors to support the school, persuades Morticia to head up the fund raising.
+They make their home away from home in Marilyn Thornhill's old residence.
+Morticia is briefly brainwashed by Bianca into having her estranged mother Hester Frump visit Nevermore Academy to provide a major donation.
+Morticia's family relationship with Wednesday strained due to her dependence on the book to help with the psychic abilities.

+Morticia is also shown as having a history with Françoise Galpin when she turns up alive and Morticia learns how Wednesday freed her from Willow Hill.
+As part of a deal, Morticia wants Françoise to remove Tyler from Jericho, never to return.
 Later that night, Morticia is told by Gomez that "Slurp" is really Isaac Night.
-Sensing Weems' spirit guide form, Morticia starts to interact with her.
-During the Nevermore Gala, Morticia spoke with Weems' spirit guide form who told her of Wednesday's new prophecy regarding the death of an Addams.
-She was also present when Bianca brainwashed Dort into confessing to his crimes and when Wednesday blackmailed Granny Frump into giving a worthy donation to Nevermore.
-A flashback revealed that Morticia saved Gomez from Isaac Night's experiments by slicing off Isaac's right hand which led to it becoming Thing.
+Sensing Weems' spirit form, Morticia starts to interact with her.
+During the Nevermore Gala, Morticia spoke with Weems' spirit, who told her of Wednesday's new prophecy regarding the death of an Addams.

+She was also present when Bianca brainwashed Dort into confessing to his crimes, and when Wednesday blackmailed Granny Frump into giving a worthy donation to Nevermore in Gomez's name.
+A flashback reveals that Morticia saved Gomez from Isaac Night's experiments by slicing off Isaac's right hand, which led to its becoming Thing.
 Morticia assisted in the rescue of Pugsley.

-Following Isaac and Françoise's deaths, Morticia has one final interaction with Weems' spirit guide form and then returns home with Gomez, Pugsley, and Lurch while Wednesday, Thing, and Uncle Fester head off to find Enid.
+Following Isaac and Françoise's deaths, Morticia has one final interaction with Weems' spirit.
+She then returns home with Gomez, Pugsley, and Lurch while Wednesday, Thing, and Uncle Fester head north to find Enid.